 A Canadian car parts exporter in Ontario is selling to an American buyer.
 The contract with the buyer includes the term “CPT Dallas, Texas, USA Incoterms 2020.”
 The seller hires a Canadian trucking company and arranges for it to take the goods to a cross-docking facility in Chicago.
 A second trucking company, based in the United States and contracted as well by the seller, is scheduled to receive the goods at the facility and then take them to Dallas.

-While the goods are inside the cross-docking facility, they’re damaged by a water leak and aren’t loaded onto the U.S. trucking company’s truck.
+While the goods are inside the cross-docking facility, they’re damaged by a water leak and aren’t loaded onto the U.S. trucking company’s vehicle.
 The buyer isn’t aware of the involvement of the Canadian trucking company or the cross-docking arrangement, and the sales contract doesn’t mention the transfer in Chicago.

 Is the buyer or seller at risk of loss?

 In this case, it’s the seller’s loss.
 Under the CPT rule, the seller pays the cost of carriage necessary to bring the goods to the named destination, delivers the goods and transfers the risk to the buyer by handing them over to the carrier contracted by the seller.
-However, in this example, there are multiple carriers involved, and the buyer and the seller failed to define the place of delivery in the contract.
+But in this example, there are multiple carriers involved, and the buyer and the seller failed to define the place of delivery in the contract.

 Normally, the risk would pass to the buyer when the seller has delivered the goods to the first carrier (the Canadian trucking company).
 But CPT Article A4 states that the seller must contract for the carriage of the goods “at the place of delivery to the named place of destination.”
 Since the first carrier wasn’t responsible for the carriage of the goods through to the named destination, delivery would only have occurred when the goods were handed over to the U.S.-based trucking company contracted to take the goods to Dallas.
 Since delivery hadn’t yet occurred when the goods were damaged by the water leak, the seller is liable to the buyer.